Healthy Snacks for Dogs on the Trail

 Pumpkin is a nutrient-rich ingredient that many dogs enjoy.
 To make pumpkin and oatmeal cookies, mix canned pumpkin puree with rolled oats, a small amount of honey, and cinnamon.
 Shape the mixture into cookies and bake until slightly firm.

-By preparing these homemade treats, you have full control over the ingredients and can cater to your dog's unique dietary needs and taste preferences.
+By preparing these homemade treats, you have full control over the ingredients and can cater to your dog's unique and taste preferences.

 Commercially Available Trail Snacks for Dogs